 - Bencharong is enameled with relief glaze, emphasizing the background color, whereas Chinese porcelain is thinly painted and never emphasizes background color.

-- Dazzling use of lavish gold.
+- Dazzling use of lavish gold which is represented prosperity.

 In the 13th-18th Century, Bencharong was made exclusively for the Royal Court.
 It was used for entertaining foreign dignitaries and the elite.
 In later years it was sought by aristocrats and wealthy merchants.
 Today, people of all nationalities use Bencharongware for special occasions.

-The designs on the earliest used a limited number of colors mostly for religions subjects, but eventually a new design/ style grew which is known as “Lai Nam Thong”.
+The designs on the earliest used a limited number of colors mostly for religious subjects, but eventually, a new design/ style grew which is known as “Lai Nam Thong”.
 Lai Nam Thong uses gold as its distinctive color for elegance and luxury pieces.
 In the reign of King Rama II (1809-1824) Lai Nam Thong wares with gorgeous gold accents were very popular.
 Today, original Bencharongware is displayed at the Thai National Museum, Bangkok.

 Many years of apprenticeship are required for the most gifted artists to be able to produce worthy pieces for Royalty.
 With more than 50 years of experience in this field, The UniqueUrn gathered together the finest artisans to use techniques developed from the 18th century to produce instant museum collectible-quality pieces.
-Our emphasis is on using 18ct gold for the finest delicate designs and reject all pieces with faults or blemishes.
-In addition, we are vigilant with the strict use of quality materials in various as the Thai porcelain, Bone China porcelain, and Celadon.
-As a result, we pride ourselves on providing the most exquisite of Bencharong urns.
+Our emphasis is on using 18ct gold for the finest delicate designs and rejects all pieces with faults or blemishes.
+In addition, we are vigilant with the strict use of quality materials in various as Thai porcelain, Bone China porcelain, and Celadon.
+As a result, we pride ourselves on providing the most exquisite Bencharong urns.
 These urns are a work of art and will look beautiful in any part of your home.
 A truly worthy urn for your loved ones.